 Receiving the Offer

 There are usually two major communication steps in the job offer process; the verbal offer and the written offer.
 Your supervisor or Human Resources (HR) contact will call and offer you the job verbally over the phone.
 Show your excitement for the offer and express your gratitude, but do not accept the job offer during the phone call (even if it is your dream job).
 Your acceptance of the job will come during the written offer stage.
 Thanking them does not imply that you are taking the job.
-Usually the phone caller will confirm your mailing address so the company can send you the written offer.
+Usually the caller will confirm your contact information so the company can send you the written offer.
 The written offer usually includes: job title, salary, start date, supervisor’s name, a benefits package, and a deadline for responding.
 There is still time to ask questions and investigate this job and potentially weigh it against other offers that you have received.

 Evaluating the Offer

 You’ve received an offer and now you need to understand the offer’s value.
 There are many quantitative and qualitative factors that will influence your decision.
 You will need to evaluate the salary and benefits package, the type of work, team environments, and corporate culture.
 You may also have personal considerations such as distance from family, weather preferences, and recreational opportunities.

 Quantitative Factors to Consider